Metformin is one of the most popular oral medications used to treat people with type 2 diabetes.

 Metformin and “false lows”

-Some people experience “false lows” (a feeling of hypoglycemia, even though your blood sugars are within normal range) when starting on Metformin.
+Some people experience “false lows” (symptoms of hypoglycemia even when blood sugar levels are within normal range) when starting metformin.

-This happens if you’re used to having near-constant high blood sugar readings and your blood sugar is now in the “normal” range.
-Because your body is used to the high blood sugar, a normal blood sugar feels like a low.
+This can happen if you’re used to having near-constant high blood sugar levels.
+Because your body is used to these high levels, a normal blood sugar level feels low.

-The “false lows” should go away as your body adjusts to your new blood sugar level.
+The false lows should go away as your body adjusts to your new blood sugar level.
+(Always check your blood sugar if you are feeling low, as it may not be a false low.)

-Available in pill form, Metformin should be taken with water over a meal, to help avoid an upset stomach.
+Metformin should be taken whole (not crushed, broken, or chewed) with a drink of water with a meal to help avoid an upset stomach.

-If you are experiencing severe gastrointestinal issues while taking Metformin, speak with your doctor about possibly reducing your dose to alleviate any issues.
+If you are experiencing severe gastrointestinal issues while taking metformin, speak with your doctor.
+They may reduce your dose or switch you to an extended-release version of the medicine.

 The most common doses for adults with diabetes are: